-Enhance alignment of education providers' courses with health system needs It is recommended that partnerships between education providers and health services be encouraged, supported and enhanced.
-Closer relationships are one way to help ensure that the academic modules offered are fit for purpose and best align with the TEAP and the current requirements of the NSW health system.
-The stronger the relationships between the two sectors the better the education and training process will likely perform.
+6.4.1 Enhance alignment of education providers' courses with health system needs Partnerships between education providers and health services should be encouraged and enhanced in order to ensure that the education modules offered, are fit for purpose and best align with the TEAP and the current requirements of the NSW health system.
+The stronger the relationships between the two sectors the better the education and training process will be.
 Planning a sustainable future workforce requires that course offerings are fit for purpose and that there suitable employment prospects for graduates are available.
-Establishment of more formal partnerships between key universities and hospitals could offer a range of benefits, for example the potential to better integrate clinical training into the academic modules, possible truncating the training time requirements. ( ( ( ( ( ( ( Promote the establishment of a fully equipped training simulation centre The establishment of a fully equipped simulation centre for DIMP training is a longer term objective which is deserving of support and the exploration and promotion of the concept is recommended.
+Establishment of more formal partnerships between key universities and hospitals could offer a range of benefits, for example the potential to better integrate clinical training into the academic modules, possible truncating the training time requirements.
+6.4.2 Promote the establishment of a fully equipped training simulation centre The establishment of a fully equipped simulation centre for DIMP training should be supported and a business case developed.
 The centre would most likely need to be set up at national-level (or at very least in partnership with another jurisdiction) given the economies of scale to which are required to ensure its viability and value for money.
 Successful development of the simulation centre would offer a more permanent solution to the challenge of providing machine infrastructure for modality training.
 Inclusion of all the branches of Medical Physics and other Radiologist workforces would also strengthen the business case for the centre and offer cross training potential should that considered desirable in the future.